- Course Descriptions

 If you are seeking a satisfying career, consider Health Information Technology (HIT).
 HIT combines the disciplines of medicine, computer technology and information management.
 The degrees and certificates offered are designed to prepare students for a variety of entry-level positions within the health care industry.
 Working with health care practitioners you can play an important role in an arena that offers meaningful work, good pay and the opportunity to keep learning and advancing.

-The HIT department offers an Associate in Applied Science in Health Information Technology.
-Also, there are three certificate programs available which include Medical Coding Certificate, and Medical Billing Certificate.
+The HIT department offers an Associate in Applied Science in Health Information Technology and a Medical Billing Certificate.

 Choose a day or evening program.

 We offer a full-time day and part-time evening A.A.S. degree and Medical Coding Certificate on the Des Plaines campus.
 The evening program provides flexibility for people interested in this profession, especially for currently employed adults seeking additional skills or a new career.

 All certificates may be completed in the evening.

 Our curriculum follows AHIMA's requirements for the RHIT.
 Certification Exam Pass Rate for the graduating class of 2011 is 86%.

 Our curriculum also follows AHIMA's requirements for CCA, CCS, and CCS-P.